john082Coder/BunzzERC20CappedModuleTest/doc/Functions.md

 # WRITE(main)

 ## transferFrom
-Transfer a particular amount of tokens from the tokens owner to an certai address if the caller have the permision to transfer it
+Transfer a particular amount of tokens from the tokens owner to an certai address if the caller have the permission to transfer it

 |Name|Type|Description|
 |--- |---|---|